-It is natural that when our loved one gets sober for us to assume that everything will be all right and to let our expectations about a loved one’s addiction recovery run away with us.
+It is natural when our loved one gets sober for us to assume that everything will be alright; we also tend to let our expectations about a loved one’s recovery run away with us.
 For one, we expect everything to go back to “normal.”

-It is hard not to have and hold our loved one to our expectations.
+It is hard to not hold our loved one to our expectations.

 It may be almost as hard as learning to keep our hands off when the loved one is practicing their addiction.
-However, pinning those invisible and emotional expectations on the alcoholic/addict and their recovery is more often than not doomed to failure.
+However, pinning those invisible and emotional expectations on the addicted person and their recovery will more likely hurt than heal the relationship.

-Your expectations will be unfulfilled and the addict may be devastated.
-Better to realize right from the onset of recovery that it is a chronic battle.
+When relapse happens, your expectations will be unfulfilled and the addicted person will likely feel devastated.
 If you do not personally suffer from the disease, it may be hard for you to understand how much of a battle recovery requires.
 That is why it is so important that you work your own 12-step program, perhaps in a group like Al-Anon.

-Your expectations about a loved one’s addiction recovery can put a lot of pressure on you and the alcoholic/addict.
-It is so important that the family does not set up a self-fulfilling prophecy, i.e., “I’ve let everybody down, what’s the use?”
+Your expectations about a loved one’s addiction recovery can put a lot of pressure on both you and your loved one.
+Expectations can also set up a self-fulfilling prophecy, i.e., “I’ve let everybody down, so what’s the use?”

 How can we successfully deal with our expectations?

 - Don’t over focus on your loved one’s recovery.
 Get some interests of your own.
 After what you have been through with the addiction, it is understandable that you are hyper-vigilant–but no one likes to be scrutinized.
-Your own 12 step program can help you with this – get a program, get a life and let your addict have their own recovery.
+Your own 12 step program can help you with this – get a program, get a life, and let your loved one manage their own recovery.

 - Don’t diminish the hard work that went into striving for a life of sobriety.
-But this is true for both of you.
-It can’t be stressed enough that if you don’t take care of your own recovery, chances are you will put way too much pressure on your alcoholic/addict.
+This is true for both of you.
+It can’t be stressed enough that if you don’t take care of your own recovery, chances are you will put way too much pressure on your loved one.

-For more information, or if you have any questions regarding Valley Recovery Centers of California, please do not hesitate to contact us at (888) 989-9690.
+For more information, or if you have any questions regarding our programs, please do not hesitate to contact us at (888) 989-9690.
 Most insurance accepted – Call today!